-As 2017 is ending and 2018 is beginning, we think about what we hoped would happen last year and what we hope will happen in the next year.
+As the old year is ending and the new one is beginning, we think about what we hoped would happen last year and what we hope will happen in the next year.

 HOPE – This word is just a small four letter word, but it can mean the difference between despair and life.
 How does this word translate into your language?